DH Debate Club Logo

 Jat Sijh.

-Therefore, the Indian Jats believe that they are named so because Jats were the first and the original who came from Central Asia - just as the Æsirs thought the Jaets were the first.
-Which brings one's thought to that the Æsirs, like so many other Indo-European people in Central Asia, may have descended wholly or partially from Yuezhi, whose real name may have been something like Jat, Jut, Juti, Jæt or Jæti.
+Therefore, Indian Jats believe that they are so called because they are descended from Jats, who in the past came from Central Asia.
+Which brings to mind the Aesiers, who like so many other Indo-European peoples of Central Asia may have thought of themselves as descended from the Yuezhi, whose real name may have been something like Jat, Jut, Juti, Jyte, Jæt or Jæti.

-Kushans, Sogdians and Massageates all claimed that they descended from Yuezhi, who were thus also to them the first and original.
-The Æsirs came from Asia to Scandinavia and they claimed that they descended from the Jaets.
-Therefore, one might think that Yuezhi, also called Yüeh-Chih, Yue-te or Jue-te, were Snorre's Jaets - the first and original.
+The Kushans, Sogdians and Massagetes all claimed descent from the Yuezhi, who were thus also for them the first and original.
+The Aesirs came from Asia to Scandinavia, and they claimed descent from the Jaets.
+Therefore, one can believe that the Yuezhi, who are also called Yüeh-Chih, Yue-te or Jue-te, were the Jaets - the first and original.

 The Edda says: